wavemaker/docs/learn/on-premise/wme-overview.md

 Capacity added for User Workspace and App Deployments, we call it as External Instances.

-Internally WME utilizes Docker containers to segregate and isolate the platform components and the developer workspace as depicted below:
+Internally WME utilizes Docker containers to segregate and isolate the platform components and the developer workspace as depicted below.

 [![](/learn/assets/wme-setup/Platform-architecture.png)](/learn/assets/wme-setup/Platform-architecture.png)

 ### Release Policy

-WaveMaker releases its enterprise version once stablized on WaveMaker Online Platform.
+WaveMaker releases its enterprise version once stabilized on WaveMaker Online Platform.

 [Check out full list of releases here.](/learn/wavemaker-release-notes#current-release-details)